- Being excellent at writing code is not enough

 If writing the excellent code and engineering isn’t enough, then which soft skills you need?
 How can developers focus their efforts on growing and building soft-skills?

-What are soft skills for a developer?
+What are soft skills for a software developer?

 There are several definitions of what soft skills are.
 Most of them center around the notion that soft skills are the skills enabling you to communicate and interact with other people.
 And to do so in a meaningful and harmonious way.
 This includes things like communication, empathy, patience, and more.